 Grading supervisory jobs presented another problem for the NCS program because the Government does not use the FES approach to grade supervisory jobs.
-BLS' original NCS methodology included an experimental approach in which BLS first applied the FES to sampled supervisory positions and then added additional factor points for the level of supervision.
-OPM classifiers believed this experimental approach would not yield the correct grade level and suggested a new approach based on the highest level of work supervised.
-Under the new approach, BLS grades the highest level of work supervised using the appropriate four-factor leveling guide, not the supervisory job itself, and then adds one grade for a first-level supervisor, two grades for a second-level supervisor, and three grades for a third-level supervisor.
+OPM occupational classification specialists suggested an approach based on the highest level of work supervised.
+Under the this approach, BLS grades the highest level of work supervised using the appropriate four-factor leveling guide, not the supervisory job itself, and then adds one grade for a first-level supervisor, two grades for a second-level supervisor, and three grades for a third-level supervisor.